-Please check back often for updates on upcoming bicycle improvement projects in the City of Merced.
+This page hosts updates on both existing and upcoming bicycle improvements and projects in the City of Merced.

 - What do sharrows look like?